List of roads in Brampton: North Park Drive

 North Park Drive runs north and west of Williams Parkway as a continuation of Howden Boulevard, and runs east to Humberwest Parkway, where it continues as the western section of Cottrelle Boulevard west of the Humber River.

 Ray Lawson Boulevard

 Ray Lawson Boulevard is a residential collector street that runs east from Mavis Road as a continuation of the bypassed stub of Chinguacousy Road and ends at Hurontario Street where it continues east as County Court Boulevard.

 Rutherford Road

 Rutherford Road runs from Steeles Avenue west of Highway 410, to north to Williams Pkwy, where it becomes a minor residential street as it turns east to end at Kennedy Road, where it becomes Centre Street and turns south.
 It is the easternmost street in the city with north–south sections.

 Vodden Street

-Vodden Street runs south from Bovaird Drive as a residential side street and becomes a collector street after it turns east and crosses Main Street.
+Vodden Street runs south from Williams Parkway and becomes a collector street after it turns east and crosses Main Street.
 It ends at Howden Boulevard.